 We had to include some sort of third-party zoom lens in this mix, simply to cover as many lens mounts as possible.
 The Sigma 70-300mm f/4-5.6 APO DG MACRO is available for Canon, Sony, Nikon, Pentax, and Sigma camera mounts, and has the added benefit of built-in autofocus.

-There’s a respectable amount of good quality optics in this lens, comprised of 14 elements in 10 groups, with two Special Low Dispersion and one Special Low Dispersion element.
-Plus the lens features a heaping of special coatings on all lens elements to increase color balance, while also reducing lens artifacts.
+There’s a respectable amount of good quality optics in this lens, which comprises 14 elements in 10 groups.
+Plus, the lens features a heaping of special coatings on all lens elements to increase color balance, while also reducing lens artifacts.